 Mental health is one of those fields where readers benefit from multiple perspectives.
 Perhaps you prefer personal stories about mental health struggles – they often provide comfort and support.
 You might also prefer mental health blogs written by licensed professionals, especially if you value clinical insight and expertise.

-Regardless of your preferences, the personal mental health blogs included in this list are excellent resources, and worth reading.
+Regardless of your preferences, the blogs included in this list are excellent resources, and worth reading.

 If you are interested in creating your own blog, I encourage you to read this comprehensive tutorial I created to help you.
 Personal mental health blogs are therapeutic, both for the readers and the writers who create content for them.

-If not, then enjoy the mental health blogs on this list.
+If not, then enjoy the blogs on this list.
 There’s a little something for everyone!

 58 Personal Mental Health Blogs You’ve Never Heard Of